kotwani2883/kotwani2883/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies
-- 🎓 &nbsp; Studying Information Technology and Institute of Information Technology Indore.
+- 🎓 &nbsp; Studying Information Technology and Institute of Engineering Technology (davv) Indore.
 - ✍️ &nbsp; Love to solve bugs and also a problem solver

 <h3> 🛠 &nbsp;Tech Stack</h3>